Subscription-Based Model

 4

-Each replica of a pipeline consumes the same number of RTUs as the initial deployment size.
-So, total RTU consumption = pipeline size RTUs × number of replicas.
+Each pipeline replica consumes the same number of RTUs as the initial deployment size.
+Therefore, total RTU consumption = pipeline size (in RTUs) × number of replicas.

-You have 10 pipeline subscriptions and 20 RTUs in production.
-You deploy a large pipeline (4 RTUs) in production.
+You have 10 Pipeline Subscriptions and 20 RTUs in Prod.
+You deploy a Large pipeline (4 RTUs) in Prod.

 Subscriptions used: 1